launchdarkly/sse-contract-tests/README.md

 ## Callback endpoint

 When the test harness tells the test service to create a stream, it provides a callback URL that is specific to that stream.
-The test service should make `POST` requests to this URL to deliver information about the status of the stream.
+The test service will use this to deliver information about the status of the stream via POST requests.

+To avoid race conditions where the test harness might process messages asynchronously in the wrong order, the test service must maintain a callback message counter for each stream, starting at 1 for the first callback it sends.
+Add this to the URL path: for instance, if the base callback URL is `http://testservice:8111/endpoints/99`, callbacks should be sent to `http://testservice:8111/endpoints/99/1`, `http://testservice:8111/endpoints/99/2`, etc.

 The request body is always a JSON object, which can be one of the following:

 #### `event` message